 3. For a UE supporting dynamic power sharing, measure the mean power over all component carriers.
 For a UE not supporting dynamic power sharing, measure the power of each component carrier individually.
 The measure transmitted power shall meet the requirements in clause 6.2B.2.1.5.
 The period of measurement shall be at least the continuous duration of 1ms over consecutive active uplink slots For TDD, only slots consisting of only UL symbols are under test.

 4. Measure the power of the transmitted signal with a measurement filter of bandwidths according to Table 6.5B.2.1.1.5-1 and using a rms detector.
+If the sweep count is higher than one, the trace mode shall be average.
 The centre frequency of the filter shall be stepped in continuous steps according to the same table.
 The measured power shall be recorded for each step.
 The measurement period shall capture the active TSs.

 NOTE 1: When switching to DFT-s-OFDM waveform, as specified in the test configuration Table 6.5B.2.1.1.4.1-1, send an NR RRCReconfiguration message according to TS 38.508-1 [6] clause 4.6.3 Table 4.6.3-118 PUSCH-Config with TRANSFORM_PRECODER_ENABLED condition.